 Tip #9: Check for punctuality

 The first and the most notable sign of failure is punctuality.
 The framework is simple: all the meetings and other pre-planned events should happen on time and as planned.
 If you see that the service provider is always late and unprepared, it’s a sign to investigate the overall project state.

 Another notable sign is when you see that a provider sticks to their promises.
 It starts with little day-to-day tasks and goes to the significant parts or even the whole project.

 Analyze the little promises.
-If the developer told you that the feature will be ready for Friday and gives it to you by Monday next week, it’s a failure.
+If the developer told you that some feature that helps with managing technical debt would be ready for Friday and gives it to you by Monday next week, it’s a failure.
 If you are receiving small parts of a function with a delay, it’s likely that many other tasks are also delayed.